 5. Broken motor or fan

 You can often make a DIY diagnosis that the freezing is because of a blower motor or fan that is malfunctioning (or not functioning at all).
 It may gradually blow a weaker flow of air, suddenly start smoking, or simply not perform at all.
-In any of these cases, you will need expert repair or replacement.
+In any of these cases, you will need expert air conditioner repair or replacement.

 6. Low refrigerant